GabeScott/standard-works-vault/General Conference/1980 October - Purify Our Minds and Spirits.md

 Vulgarity appears in many ways.
 We live in a society where profanity and vulgarity are accepted means of conduct and expression—even a way of life for some.
 I remember being in a business meeting some years ago with a group of men who were well educated, competent in their professions, and friendly to all—but their language was a dialogue in profanity.

-Brother Boyd K. Packer has said, “The reality of profanity does not argue for the toleration of it” (New Era, Jan.
+Brother Boyd K. Packer has said, “The reality of profanity does not argue for the toleration of it” (*New Era,* Jan.
 1976, p.
 5).
 We are the victims of a vile habit.
 I would suggest that some are misled who think vulgarity occurs only now and then when a person utters obviously crude or offensive words.
 Vulgarity is not so rare as it should be.
 It is sustained by constant exposure to a steady diet of vulgar and filthy experiences.
-We might consider vulgarity in a couple of ways: first, as an expression of personal weakness, and second, as a contribution to personal weakness.
+We might consider vulgarity in a couple of ways: first, *as an expression of* personal weakness, and second, *as a contribution to* personal weakness.

 Some demonstrate or express a personal weakness when they tell jokes or stories about the body and its functions, when they joke about or make suggestive comments concerning women or girls, when they are casual about sacred things.
 There is vulgarity when some speak crudely of body parts or sexual matters.
 Too often, common slang, even gutter terms, are used by brethren of the priesthood—ofttimes anger is used as an excuse for such utterance.
 This is wrong.
 No one need swear or be vulgar at any time.

 Some contribute to this personal weakness when they read or experience filthy magazines, vulgar movies or television shows, or remain in a group where unclean discussions occur.
-Each of these kinds of experiences will weaken any spirit, will make it less able to withstand “the fiery darts” of the adversary (Eph.
-6:16).
+Each of these kinds of experiences will weaken any spirit, will make it less able to withstand “the fiery darts” of the adversary ([[Ephesians 6.16|Eph.
+6:16]]).

 Now, brethren of the priesthood, there should not be any X- or R-rated movies that we participate in viewing or talking about.
 There must be no pornographic magazines, pictures, or stories, no re-telling of filthy jokes or crude experiences.
 Once in a while we should stop and ask ourselves, “In whose army are we fighting?
 Whose battle lines are we defending?”
 Do you have the courage to walk out of an off-color PG-rated movie—or do you watch and listen, and suggest to yourself, “This soon will pass,” or “Everyone is doing it; it must be an acceptable type of entertainment”?
 Have you the courage to keep out of your home some television shows that are filled with suggestive sexual conversation—and even experiences?
 Have you thought lately how effective these shows are in piercing even the strongest spirits?
 Brethren, we must not feed ourselves a diet of trash!